-There has been no payout with respect to the annual performance restricted stock unit awards that were granted in fiscal 2018 as the third-year performance measurement period has not yet lapsed.
+There has been no payout with respect to the performance-based stock unit awards granted in fiscal 2019 as the third-year performance measurement period has not yet lapsed.
+The results for the relative TSR performance metric, which is measured over the entire three-year period, will be determined following the conclusion of the third year of the 2019-2021 performance cycle.

-Fiscal Year 2019-2021 Performance Period
+Fiscal Year 2020-2022 Performance Period

 Target Goals Resu ılts Payout as % of Target

 Return on Return on Return on

 Sales Equity Sales Equity Sales Equity

-(in millions)
+(in millions) (in millions) (in millions)

-FY 2019 \$797.5 10.3% \$746.7 11.1% 0% 125%

-FY 2020 n/a
+FY 2020 \$776.6 11.7% \$589.8 3.9% 0% 0%

 FY 2021 n/a

+FY 2022 n/a

-There has been no payout with respect to the annual performance restricted stock unit awards that were granted in fiscal 2019 as the second and third year performance measurement periods have not yet lapsed.
-The results for the relative TSR performance metric, which is measured over the entire three-year period, will be determined following the end of the third year.
+There has been no payout with respect to the performance-based stock unit awards granted in fiscal 2020 as the second- and third-year performance measurement periods have not yet lapsed.
+The results for the relative TSR performance metric, which is measured over the entire three-year period, will be determined following the conclusion of the third year of the 2020-2022 performance cycle.